vectordotdev/vector/website/content/en/docs/administration/process-management.md

 ---
 title: Process management
+short: Management
 weight: 1
 ---

-This document covers how to manage the Vector process using various interfaces.
-How you manage the Vector process is largely dependent on how you installed Vector.
+This document shows you how to manage the Vector process using various platforms. *How* you manage the Vector process is largely dependent on how you installed it.

 ## Administrate

-OK

 ### Linux